sherwinps/sherwinps/README.md

 * Systems Engineering
 * Systems and Security Management
 * Systems and Cloud Administration
-* Application Deployment, Packaging and Automation
+* Application Development, Deployment, Packaging and Automation
 * Server and Desktop Virtualization

 I spend some of my time exploring and learning everything I can about: